DAY 1

 B, L, D included

-An early start is needed to explore another ‘hotspot’ of the central Canal Zone, walking gently in search of Spectacled owls and Blue-crowned motmots and scanning the Summit Ponds for Amazon, Green and Ringed Kingfishers and nesting Boat-billed herons.
-After lunch, we board a private boat to cross Gatun lake, part of the Canal, where huge cargo ships are a startling contrast with sightings of green iguanas, snail kites, ospreys, spider monkeys and Geoffroy’s tamarins on the small islands.
+An early start is needed to explore another ‘hotspot’ of the central Canal Zone, walking gently in search of Spectacled owls and Blue-crowned motmots while scanning the Summit Ponds for Amazon, Green and Ringed Kingfishers and nesting Boat-billed herons.
+After lunch, we board a private boat to cross Gatun Lake, part of the Canal, where huge cargo ships are a startling contrast with sightings of green iguanas, snail kites, ospreys, spider monkeys and Geoffroy’s tamarins on the small islands.

 DAY 4